 Babies spend a lot of time on their backs.
 No matter how fascinating baby gyms and mobiles are, spending time on their tummies is important too.
 It builds muscles and helps with their development.

-With the success of the Back to Sleep campaign, which recommends babies always be put to sleep on their backs to prevent Sudden Infant Death Syndrome (SIDS), or cot death, babies don't spend as much time on their tummies as they used to.
+With the success of the Back to Sleep campaign which recommends that babies always be put to sleep on their backs to reduce the risk of Sudden Infant Death Syndrome (SIDS, also known as cot death), babies don't spend as much time on their fronts as they used to.

 "It is recognised that whilst the Back to Sleep campaign has dramatically reduced the incidence of cot death, it has resulted in an increase in cases of plagiocephaly (flattened head) and of developmental delay," says Kathie Drinan, chartered physiotherapist and clinical specialist in paediatric neurology.

 So when baby is awake tummy time helps their head develop its round shape rather than having flat spots.